 - AM I LIKELY TO “ACT” OR “REACT” TO A TASK?

 - SILENCE — Speak not but what may benefit others or yourself; avoid trifling conversation.

 - WHAT AM I DOING WHILE ON “THE BENCH?”

 - BEGIN WITH THE END IN MIND — Each part of your life can be examined in the context of the whole, of what really matters most to you.
 By keeping that end clearly in mind you can make certain that whatever you do on any particular day does not violate the criteria you have defined as supremely important, and that each day of your life contributes in a meaningful way to the vision you have to your life as a whole.
 (Habit 2)

 - DISTRACTION, BUSYNESS AND CONSTANT SWITCHING ARE MENTAL HABITS — We don’t need any of these habits, but they build up over the years because they comfort us.
 We can live more simply by letting go of these mental habits.
 What would life be like without constant switching, distraction and busyness?

 - ORDER — Let all your things have their places; let each part of your business have its time.

-- Habit 3: Put first things first — The degree to which we have developed our independent will in our everyday lives is measured by our personal integrity.
+- PUT FIRST THINGS FIRST — The degree to which we have developed our independent will in our everyday lives is measured by our personal integrity.
 Integrity is, fundamentally, the value we place on ourselves.
 It’s our ability to take and keep commitments to ourselves, to “walk our talk.”
 It’s honor with self, a fundamental part of the Character Ethic, the essence of proactive growth.
+(Habit 3)

 - AM I AUTHENTIC OR OBSEQUIOUS?